Kevin Blackwell: Leeds United

 Blackwell left Sheffield United for Leeds United to join Peter Reid as his Assistant Manager in 2003.
 He remained in this role under Eddie Gray following Reid's dismissal before taking over as manager of Leeds in the summer 2004 following the club's relegation from the Premiership.
 Handed the task of rebuilding Leeds' team after huge debts forced the jettisoning of its highly paid stars, Blackwell made a record number of signings for the club in 2004–05.
 He focused on value for money, buying players that, while talented, had not made the highest grade.
-Although early results were poor, perhaps affected by boardroom turmoil that saw the new board struggle to put the club onto a sound financial footing and in time led to its takeover by Ken Bates, Blackwell led the side to challenge for the playoffs, before a run of draws slowed progress, leaving Leeds in mid-table.
+Blackwell led the side to challenge for the playoffs, before a run of draws slowed progress, leaving Leeds in mid-table.

-Blackwell had been seen as a temporary appointment, perhaps to be replaced by a more glamorous name, but his success in stabilising the team – and his initial popularity with fans – led Bates to suggest he had a long-term future at the club.

 In the summer of 2005 Blackwell was given financial backing and bought some high-profile players for the new season.
-Proven strikers Richard Cresswell, Rob Hulse and Robbie Blake gave Blackwell plenty of firepower up front, while USA winger Eddie Lewis arrived to supply the ammunition.
-Once again Blackwell had convinced in-demand players to join Leeds.
-Blackwell's shrewd tactics away from Elland Road and attacking style at home (where 9 out of 10 matches were won) proved very effective and, by the end of February, Blackwell had guided Leeds to 3rd spot and an almost guaranteed play off spot, with automatic promotion remaining a possibility.
+Strikers Richard Cresswell, Rob Hulse and Robbie Blake arrived, while USA winger Eddie Lewis also joined.
+Blackwell's shrewd tactics away from Elland Road and attacking style at home (where 9 out of 10 matches were won) proved very effective and, by the end of February, Blackwell had guided Leeds to 3rd spot, with automatic promotion remaining a possibility.
 The Leeds team, however, then produced some distinctly average performances and settled for their play-off place.

 Blackwell took his Leeds team into the Championship play-off final, after beating Preston North End 3–1 on aggregate in the semi-finals.
 However, Leeds lost the final 3–0 to Watford on 21 May 2006.
-A string of bad results followed in both pre-season and the start of the 2006–07 and on 20 September 2006 his contract as Leeds United manager was terminated.
+A string of bad results followed in both pre-season and the start of the 2006–07 and on 20 September his contract was terminated.
 As Blackwell left the club, Leeds were lying 23rd in the table, with seven points from eight games.
 After leaving Leeds, Blackwell travelled around Europe going to big-name clubs such as Real Madrid and Internazionale acquiring knowledge of further training techniques to help him with his management career.
-On 20 November 2006, he announced he was suing Leeds United for wrongful dismissal after it was confirmed he was sacked for gross misconduct on the grounds of "negative comments made in the press about the club's finances".
+On 20 November, he announced he was suing Leeds for wrongful dismissal after it was confirmed he was sacked for gross misconduct on the grounds of "negative comments made in the press about the club's finances".